BrianJHLai/Bank/README.md

 # Bank
 Self-made project in Java, attempting to simulate a bank's database of customers' accounts

+Account Attributes
+1. name - Account holder name
+2. id - A number associated with the Account, used to keep track of which Account object a user wishes to interact with
+3. days_open - How many days that the Account object has existed
+4. c_balance - How much money is within the Account's checking balance
+5. s_balance - How much money is within the Account's savings balance
+6. cycle_days - How many days the Account has been into a 30-day cycle; resets to 1 once the attribute hits 31
+7. s_withdrawals - How many withdrawals from the savings balance have been made in the current cycle.
+Hard limit of 5 per cycle.
+Resets to 0 upon the start of a new cycle
+9. pin - A 4-character long string comprised of digits that acts as a password for the Account

+Main Menu Options
 1. Open an account - Creates an Account object
   -Asks for user input for account holder name and a 4-digit PIN -Asks the user if a deposit should immedietely be made, to cchecking or savings, and how much